 Becky is an artist, activist, mother of two, and recovering high school oddball with a strong dedication to social justice.
 The HWHRC is a passion project that grew out of her initial organizing of the Solidarity March in June 2020.
 Becky is an active council member of the Hamilton-Wenham Mother's Club and has volunteered for multiple non-profits, including the Make-A-Wish Foundation.
 She also co-founded Action Together Massacuhsetts, a group of politically active women who organized after the 2016 election.
 Becky loves Goldfish Crackers, hates pizza, and is in a constant state of caffeination.

-Olivia is a Wenham resident and current sophomore at Hamilton-Wenham Regional High School.
-In school, she serves as her class's treasurer and is also a member of theater tech crew, DECA, and the Social Justice Club.
+Olivia is a Wenham resident and current junior at Hamilton-Wenham Regional High School.
+In school, she serves as her class's treasurer, the Stage Manager for the theater program, and a member of DECA and the Social Justice Club.
 Outside of school and the HWHRC, Olivia works for various political campaigns and leads the communications and creative teams for the Sunrise Movement Hub in Ipswich.
 She is excited and honored to be a student voice on the Board advocating for local change on behalf of young community members.

 Kirsten is a marketing and editorial consultant.
 She brings 25+ years’ experience serving on non-profit boards, including, currently, the Junior League of Boston, Wenham Village Improvement Society, and Hamilton-Wenham Garden Club.
 She is politically active, both locally and nationally.
 A history-lover, she’s a fan of New England’s historic stone walls.